shubhsherl/globetrotter/README.md

 - Data sources for destination information
 - React and Go communities for excellent documentation
+- Railway for providing an excellent hosting platform
 - All contributors to this project